 Sharing Economy is often known by other names - collaborative economy, gig economy, on-demand economy and peer economy.
 It allows for independent workers or service providers to enjoy high degree of autonomy, get paid by tasks and have short-term relationships with clients.
-This has gradually become the new norm of the world and companies like Uber and Airbnb have been very successful in executing this model.
+This has gradually become the new norm of the world in the current digital economy and companies like Uber and Airbnb have been very successful in executing this model.
 The industrial revolution moved a large portion of the workforce to structured payroll jobs and now the digital revolution is creating a shift in the opposite direction.
 The trend is gaining huge momentum globally as per McKinsey's studies.

+So what is the gig economy?
+It's a labour market driven by short-term contracts and freelance work as opposed to permanent jobs.
 The kind of services the independent workers provide include healthcare, contract work on freelancing basis, professional services, education, creative services and so on.
 The breadth of services is definitely broadening especially when it sits in well with the integrated work-life balance several workers are seeking.

 From a consumer's standpoint, there are obvious risks in procuring services from such independent service providers.
 There have been a host of liability claims and lawsuits arising from high profile incidents, including pedestrian deaths, thefts, rapes of home renters, invasion of privacy and bodily injury.
 Unfortunately, not all digital platforms assume accountability of such mishaps and the onus falls on the independent service providers themselves or the consumers who should undertake due diligence before utilising the provided services.
 Consumers should not be complacent as the most unexpected can sneak up on them catching them unaware.